lord-dubious/twagent/README.md

 - **Agent F**: Stream with Elevenlabs to OBS and say them in a twitter space.

-## A. Why this approach?
+## Why this approach?
 Why not just use Twitter's V2 API?

 This approach was chosen as a solution because the Twitter API is prohibitively expensive and is often seen as anti-developer.